isomerpages/pris-test/_learn-about-corrections/Inmates Regime/Basic Needs of Inmates.md

 Special dietary requirements are considered.
 For example, inmates who are diabetic are given a sugar-free diet, while inmates who are vegetarian request for a vegetarian diet.

 **Basic Necessities**  <br>
-Inmates will be issued with the following necessities for their daily living:
+Inmates will be issued with the following necessities:

 ![](/images/Prison%20Life/2022-PrisonAdmission-KitBox-4.jpg)